 Seek medical care right away if you notice unusual tingling, weakness or pain in your hands or feet.
 Early diagnosis and treatment offer the best chance for controlling your symptoms and preventing further damage to your peripheral nerves.

 Not a single disease, peripheral neuropathy is nerve damage caused by a number of conditions.
-Causes of neuropathies include:
+Health conditions that can cause peripheral neuropathy include:

 - Alcoholism.
 Poor dietary choices made by people with alcoholism can lead to vitamin deficiencies.

 - Exposure to poisons.
-Toxic substances include heavy metals or chemicals.
+Toxic substances include industrial chemicals and heavy metals such as lead and mercury.

 - Medications.
 Certain medications, especially those used to treat cancer (chemotherapy), can cause peripheral neuropathy.